10 Potty Training Mistakes You Don’t Want to Make (I Made Them All)

 On the other hand, some suggest that starting too late can make children more resistant and less self-reliant.

 Personally, I think the worst time to start is when you feel anxious about a time.
-If you rush to potty train because you hear the best time is 18 months, 36 months, or before your child has to wear diapers to kindergarten, you’re going to be more anxious.
+If you rush to potty training because you hear the best time is 18 months, 36 months, or before your child has to wear diapers to kindergarten, you’re going to be more anxious.

 The Bottom Line: Don’t put a time stamp on potty training.